keesiemeijer/related-posts-by-taxonomy/readme.md

 ## Installation ##

-1. You can clone the GitHub repository: `https://github.com/keesiemeijer/related-posts-by-taxonomy.git`
+* Clone the GitHub repository: `https://github.com/keesiemeijer/related-posts-by-taxonomy.git`
-2. Or download it directly as a ZIP file: `https://github.com/keesiemeijer/related-posts-by-taxonomy/archive/master.zip`
+* Or download it directly as a ZIP file: `https://github.com/keesiemeijer/related-posts-by-taxonomy/archive/master.zip`

 This will download the latest stable copy of Related Posts by Taxonomy.